-Again, too many people were afraid of universal health care.
+Too many people were afraid of universal health care.
 In 2010, Congress passed the Patient Protection and Affordable Care Act.
-More than half or 57 percent of Americans incorrectly think the ACA is universal health care.
+More than half or 57% of Americans incorrectly think the ACA is universal health care.
 It attempted to enforce mandatory health insurance, similar to Germany's plan.
 But it allowed too many exemptions.
 It also allowed states to decide whether they would expand Medicaid.
-As a result, 13 million people have no insurance.
+As a result, 13 million people still went without insurance.
 Trump's tax plan removes the mandate in 2019.